Life As a Sailor or Marine Oiler

 Operation and Control: Controlling operations of equipment or systems.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Repairing: Repairing machines or systems using the needed tools.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 In 2016, there was an estimated number of 33,800 jobs in the United States for Sailor or Marine Oiler.
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 2,600 new jobs for Sailor or Marine Oiler by 2026.
-Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.
+The BLS estimates 4,400 yearly job openings in this field.

 The states with the most job growth for Sailor or Marine Oiler are Idaho, Tennessee, and Minnesota.
 Watch out if you plan on working in Kentucky, Indiana, or Mississippi.
 These states have the worst job growth for this type of profession.

 The salary for Sailors and Marine Oilers ranges between about $23,880 and $72,510 a year.

 Sailors and Marine Oilers who work in Michigan, Minnesota, or Washington, make the highest salaries.